 Most of the main industrial facilities in Indonesia are found in Industrial Estates across the country with a high concentration in West and East Java.

-BMT was commissioned by our client to undertake a study to review the current industrial sectors in Indonesia and propose future business targets and land use planning for the development of a new Integrated Port, Industrial and Logistics Estate.
+We were commissioned by our customer to undertake a study to review the current industrial sectors in Indonesia and propose future business targets and land use planning for the development of a new Integrated Port, Industrial and Logistics Estate.

 Our team in Hong Kong and Indonesia travelled to various industrial estates in Indonesia to meet with different stakeholders both from the investor side as well as industrial park management.
 We also consulted with officials from various governmental departments including the Regional Development Planning Agency (BAPPEDA) as well as the Investment Coordinating Board (BKPM) and Integrated License Service under the Provincial and Regional Government.

-Furthermore, BMT also provided pricing and competitiveness analysis for zoning purposes, as well as to determine the optimum product mix in addition to the Conceptual Master Plan for the proposed industrial park.
+Furthermore, we also provided pricing and competitiveness analysis for zoning purposes, as well as to determine the optimum product mix in addition to the Conceptual Master Plan for the proposed industrial park.